-The skills children gain before kindergarten can greatly affect their ability to succeed in school.
-Consequently, communities have a vested interest in providing resources to support young children, setting them on a path towards success in school and life.
-A reliable, cost-effective way to measure whether children as a group are on track to enter kindergarten can serve multiple purposes.
-It can:
+The skills that children gain before kindergarten entry can greatly affect their ability to succeed in school and later in life.
+Consequently, communities have a vested interest in providing resources to support young children, setting them on a path toward success in school and life.
+A robust and reliable way to measure—at the national, state, or local level—whether children are on track to enter kindergarten can serve multiple purposes, including the following:

-- Identify subgroups of children who are less likely to be on track for school readiness; and
+- Identify subgroups of children who are less likely to be on track for school readiness in order to inform program and policy decisions.

-- Be compared year after year in order to assess progress towards the goal of assuring that all children are ready for school.
+- Form the basis for tracking trends over time to assess progress toward the goal of ensuring that all children are ready for school.

-For years, states and early childhood stakeholders have sought such information.
-Until 2016, no single data source provided a comprehensive, integrated assessment of children’s health and preparedness for kindergarten for children ages 3-5.
+States and early childhood stakeholders have sought ways to capture such information about young children for years.
+However, until 2016, there was no single data source that provided a comprehensive, integrated assessment of multiple aspects of children’s health and development related to kindergarten preparedness.

 - Early Learning Skills